bor1e/mydaily/README.md

 ## ToDo:
 Next steps are:
-- create Object-Oriented approach for books, like an interface including all needed solutions
+- create Object-Oriented approach for books, like an interface including all needed methods, trying to analyse html tree structure, defining reoccuring tags etc.
+- error handling, especially of db
 - now every request is being sent to chabad.org, and there are no text being saved in DB, which leads to overload.
 I think I will include also the current copy of all the sections, replacing specific section.
-- adding JS scrollspy, updating the db when user finished a portion, without any input from user, when specific user interested, `remembering where inside a section the person stoped reading`.
 - eventually adjust the reading time to real learning speed
 - defining order of books